YingqiWang-HIT/Gaussian-Splatting-Diffusion-Model-for-Airfoil-Flow-Reconstruction/README.md

-# PGaus-Diff: Physics-Constrained Continuous Gaussian Field Diffusion
+# PGaus-Diff: Physically Constrained Diffusion of Continuous Gaussian Fields

-This repository provides the reference implementation for the manuscript:
+This repository provides a reference implementation of the paper.
+The paper is currently under review and has not been publicly published.
+Detailed information will be provided after publication.

-**Physics-Constrained Continuous Reconstruction of Shock-Dominated Transonic Airfoil Flow Fields across Multiple Resolutions**

 PGaus-Diff reconstructs transonic airfoil flow fields as continuous anisotropic Gaussian primitive fields.
 The code contains: